asktami/sessionhero-static-app/README.md

 ## Description

-The preliminary, tied to a fake json.db instead of postres, static version of [SessionHero](https://github.com/asktami/sessionhero-app).
+The preliminary, tied to a fake json.db instead of PostgreSQL, static version of [SessionHero](https://github.com/asktami/sessionhero-app).

 ---